-The number of new malware variants decreased again in September, dropping from 54.2 million to 50 million variants.
+The number of new malware variants decreased in November, dropping from 48.8 million to 43.4 million variants.

 Please be advised of these mobile device best practices: